-Contemporary art, history, maritime heritage, natural sciences, industrial heritage… Whatever your interests, you’ll find many museums and interpretation sites in Eastern Québec that will quench your thirst for knowledge.
-Here are a few worth visiting.
+Contemporary art, history, maritime heritage, natural sciences, industrial heritage… whatever your interests, you’ll find many museums and interpretation sites in Eastern Québec that will satisfy your thirst for knowledge.
+Here are a few worth visiting!

 Regional museums: Art, history and science